3sanket3/3sanket3/content/posts/2019-05-05---how-to-send-email-in-nodejs.md

 description: "This tutorial will cover how to send an email in Node.js using a 'nodemailer' package.
 We will also be using a fake SMTP service called mailtrap.io, which makes email testing way easier in real projects"
 ---

-This is second tutorial of Node.js [series](https://3sanket3.com/posts/nodejs-tutorial-series-setup-basic-node-server).

-This tutorial will cover:

-- How to send email in Node.js

-Assuming you have basic setup of node.js server, if not please go through previous tutorial of the [series](https://3sanket3.com/posts/nodejs-tutorial-series-setup-basic-node-server).
+Assuming you have basic setup of node.js server, if not please go through this [tutorial](https://3sanket3.com/posts/nodejs-tutorial-series-setup-basic-node-server).

 ## Using fake SMTP provider